Fabio Fognini: 2013: ATP titles and top 20 ranking

 Fognini began his grass-court season at the 2013 Aegon International held at Eastbourne, where he was seeded eighth.
-He defeated Grega Zemlja and Martin Klizan, both from a set down, before falling to Ivan Dodig in the quarterfinals.
+He defeated Grega Žemlja and Martin Kližan, both from a set down, before falling to Ivan Dodig in the quarterfinals.
 At Wimbledon, Fognini lost in the first round to Jürgen Melzer, after leading by a set and a break.

 At the 2013 MercedesCup in Stuttgart, Fognini reached his third career final, defeating top seed and home favourite Tommy Haas en route.
 He won his maiden title, by beating second seed, Philipp Kohlschreiber, in three sets.
-The following week, after an outstanding performance at 2013 International German Open, Fognini improved his winning streak to 10 wins in a row, entering the ATP top 20 for the first time (also regaining the Italian No. 1 spot).
+The following week, after an outstanding performance at 2013 International German Open, Fognini improved his winning streak to 10 consecutive wins, entering the ATP top 20 for the first time (also regaining the Italian No. 1 spot).
 He defeated Albert Ramos, Marcel Granollers and hometown hero Tommy Haas for the second time in two weeks to reach the semi-finals.
-Here, Fognini beat Nicolás Almagro in straight sets to reach his second ATP World Tour final in a row, the first one in an ATP 500 tournament.
+Here, Fognini beat Nicolás Almagro in straight sets to reach a consecutive ATP World Tour final, the first one in an ATP 500 tournament.
 He won the title by beating qualifier Federico Delbonis in three sets, recovering from 1–4 down in the second set and saving three match points in the second set tiebreak.
 He reached his third tour final in as many weeks at Umag, defeating Thiemo de Bakker, Martin Kližan and Gaël Monfils en route.
 The latter saw Fognini serving for the match having won the first five games, then losing six straight games, and then winning in a tiebreak.
 His 13-match winning streak was ended in the final by Tommy Robredo, whilst his ranking rose to a new career-high of World No. 16.

-Seeded No. 14 in Cincinnati, Fognini was down a set and four games to Radek Stepanek.
+Seeded No. 14 in Cincinnati, Fognini was down a set and four games to Radek Štěpánek.
 He proceeded to mount a comeback to four-all, and serving to stay in the match, he served two double faults, received a point penalty for ball abuse and then casually committed consecutive foot faults to get broken to love and lose the match.

 At the Asian hardcourt leg, Fognini reached the quarterfinals of Beijing, defeating resurgent veterans Tommy Robredo and Lleyton Hewitt (the latter for the loss of only 2 games).
 In the quarters, he was dominating World No. 2 Rafael Nadal by a set and three love, before eventually losing in three sets.
 In the following weeks, he again defeated Robredo en route to the third round of the Shanghai Masters and reached the quarterfinals of Vienna and Valencia.